-Consistent Consistency refers to internal consistency.
-If an SRS does not agree with some higher-level document, such as a system requirements specification, then it is not correct.
-Ranked for An SRS is ranked for importance and/or stability if each requirement in it has an importance identifier to indicate either the importance or stability of that particular and/or stability requirement.
-Typically, all of the requirements that relate to a software product are not equally important.
-Some requirements may be essential, especially for life- critical applications, while others may be desirable.
-Each requirement in the SRS should be identified to make these differences clear and explicit.
-Identifying the requirements in the following manner helps: - Have customers give more careful consideration to each requirement, which often clarifies any hidden assumptions they may have. - Have developers make correct design decisions and devote appropriate levels of effort to the different parts of the software product.
-Verifiable An SRS is verifiable if, and only if, every requirement stated therein is verifiable.
-A requirement is verifiable if, and only if, there exists some finite cost-effective process with which a person or machine can check that the software product meets NA 110 11 the requirement.
-In general any ambiguous requirement is not verifiable.
 Modifiable An SRS is modifiable if, and only if, its structure and style are such that any changes to the requirements can be made easily, completely, and consistently while retaining the structure and style.
-Modifiability generally requires an SKS to: - Have a concrete and easy-to-use organization with a table of contents, an Not be redundant (i.e., the same requirement should not appear in more than one place in the SRS): - Express each requirement separately rather than intermixed with other requirements.
+Modifiability generally requires an SRS to: - Have a coherent and easy-to-use organization with a table of contents, an index, and explicit cross referencing; - Not be redundant (i.e., the same requirement should not appear in more than one place in the SRS); - Express each requirement separately, rather than intermixed with other requirements.
 Traceable An SRS is traceable if the origin of each of its requirements is clear and if it facilitates the referencing of each requirement in future development or enhancement documentation.
-The following two types of traceability are recommended: - Backward traceability (i.e., to previous stages of development).
-This depends upon each requirement explicitly referencing its source in earlier documents. - Forward traceability (i.e., to all documents spawned by the SRS).
+The following two types of traceability are recommended: Backward traceability (i.e., to previous stages of development).
+This depends upon each requirement explicitly referencing its source in earlier documents.
+Forward traceability (i.e., to all documents spawned by the SRS).
 This depends upon each requirement in the SRS having a unique name or reference number.

-Šaltinis: IEEE Recommended Practice for Software Requirements Specifications, IEEE Standard 830-1998, 1998.
+Reference: IEEE Recommended Practice for Software Requirements Specifications, IEEE Standard 830-1998, 1998.